Inference-time optimization for experiment-grounded protein ensemble generation: Contributions and Main Results

-\textbf{ipTM guidance.} We examine IT-Optimization of the interfacial predicted TM-score (ipTM) to assess its behavior as an optimization objective for protein-protein complex prediction and to characterize the sensitivity of ipTM-directed perturbations in AF3 embedding space.
+\textbf{ipTM guidance.} We examine IT-Optimization of the interface predicted Template Modeling score (ipTM) to assess its behavior as an optimization objective for protein-protein complex prediction and to characterize the sensitivity of ipTM-directed perturbations in AF3 embedding space.
 We curate a benchmark comprising three representative settings: (i) complexes with low baseline ipTM scores~\citep{wee2024evaluation}, (ii) complexes involving transiently ordered regions of the N-terminal domain of the tumor suppressor protein p53 with different structurally characterized binding partners \cite{oren1999regulation}, and (iii) de novo protein-binder complexes from BindCraft.
-Across these cases, we observe that ipTM-based inference-time optimization can, in some instances, improve complex predictions where unguided AF3 performs poorly, but the effect is not uniform across systems.
+Across these cases, we observe that ipTM-based inference-time optimization can, in some instances, improve complex predictions where unguided AF3 performs poorly, but the effect is not uniform across systems (see Figure \ref{fig:perturbation}).
 We also find that ipTM values can be increased to high-confidence levels through very small perturbations of the embedding space ($0.01\%$).
-While such optimization is sometimes associated with improved structural agreement, in other cases it produces predictions with high ipTM that do not correspond to experimentally accurate interfaces.
+While such optimization is sometimes associated with improved structural agreement (see Figures \ref{fig:9haf_ss}, \ref{fig:iptm_opt_crystal}), in other cases it produces predictions with high ipTM that do not correspond to experimentally accurate interfaces, as confirmed across complementary structural metrics including interaction prediction score from aligned errors (ipSAE) \cite{dunbrack2025assessment}, DockQ \cite{mirabello2024dockq}, fraction of native contacts (Fnat), and hydrogen-bond recovery (see Figures \ref{fig:dockq} and \ref{fig:ipsae}).
 Together, these results indicate that ipTM and related confidence metrics should be interpreted cautiously when used as direct optimization objectives.
 They suggest that the embedding space contains regions where confidence can be increased without corresponding gains in structural accuracy, with implications for protein-binder design workflows that rely on such metrics for optimization and ranking.